Ferrari Challenge: Ferrari Challenge Asia-Pacific

+The Ferrari Challenge Asia-Pacific was organised from 2011 to 2022 as the fourth created Ferrari Challenge Series after the original Italian, European & North American Series, inaugurated in combination with the growing interest and sales for Ferrari in Asia.
+The seasons included events in Japan, China, Malaysia, Australia, New Zealand and Singapore.
+The Asia-Pacific also featured the Trofeo Pirelli and Coppa Shell class system.

 Ferrari Challenge UK

 Starting with the 2019 season, the regional Ferrari Challenge UK series has been launched, contested at some of the UK's most iconic tracks, from Silverstone to Brands Hatch, Oulton Park to Snetterton.

 Ferrari Challenge Japan

-Starting with the 2023 season, the calendar of the Prancing Horse single-make series has been enriched with the second regional series, the Ferrari Challenge Japan, which includes five rounds taking place at the tracks of Fuji (two rounds), Autopolis, Suzuka and Sugo.
+Starting with the 2023 season, the calendar of the Prancing Horse single-make series has been enriched with the second regional series & sixth overall series, the Ferrari Challenge Japan, which includes five rounds taking place at the tracks of Fuji (two rounds), Autopolis, Suzuka and Sugo.